 Shopping for flowers in Bloomsbury

-Let’s spend an indulgent weekend together exploring Bloomsbury - the place where Virginia Woolf - author of ‘Mrs Dalloway’ - spent her days as a member of the famous Bloomsbury Group.
-Book here or find out more below!
+Let’s spend an indulgent day together exploring Bloomsbury - the place where Virginia Woolf - author of ‘Mrs Dalloway’ - spent her days as a member of the famous Bloomsbury Group.
+See our suggested itinerary below or get in touch so we can plan a day that suits your group perfectly.
+Email us at storysanctuaryinfo@gmail.com

 We’ll begin our Saturday at 10am at the beautiful St. George’s Church in Bloomsbury, just a stone’s throw from where Virginia Woolf once lived.
 First we’ll get to know each other over coffee and pastries.
 All the important thigs in life first, of course!